 Download an EHS-TRUE Application Worksheet and follow the directions to submit your final application online via Qualtrics.
-Your final online application is due by 5:00 p.m.
-Arizona Time on February 1, 2023.
+The extended deadline to submit an application is 8:00am on Monday, March 20, 2023.
 Late or incomplete applications will not be accepted.

-EHS-TRUE applicants will be screened, and finalists will be interviewed during February.
-Those selected for the program will be notified by March 1 and will have the month of March to interview with prospective EHS-TRUE mentors.
-Mentor/mentee pairings will be finalized by April 1 and the mentor will complete a commitment form indicating who the student’s immediate supervisor and time approver are.
-Applicants selected to participate must attend a full-day UBRP summer orientation on May 15, 2023, and the UBRP Ethics Retreat (Summer 2023).
+EHS-TRUE applicants will be screened, and finalists will be interviewed during March.
+Those selected for the program will be notified by April 1 and will have the month of April to interview with prospective EHS-TRUE mentors.
+Mentor/mentee pairings will be finalized by April 30 and the mentor will complete a commitment form indicating who the student’s immediate supervisor and time approver are.
+Applicants selected to participate must attend a full-day UBRP summer orientation on May 15, 2023, and the UBRP Ethics Retreat (June 8 & 9, 2023).